BinitShresthaTest/RL_FINAL/README.md

 **EXPERIMENTS**

-The following bash script should have downloaded a saved_models folder with our experiments with their checkpoint files.
+The previous bash script should have downloaded a saved_models folder with our experiments with their checkpoint files.
 If there are any issues, please download it directly here: https://drive.google.com/file/d/1MWxzIwvqzXEHsr0R7hbqZchNHM6sZYnR/view

 ## Code Navigation